 Eligibility may continue beyond the age of 18 if the child is enrolled in a secondary school or vocational/technical school of secondary equivalency and expected to complete the high school or vocational/technical program prior to or in the month of his or her 19th birthday.
 The eligible 18 year old child is considered to be enrolled full-time, regardless of the number of courses or length of time in school.
 The child is eligible for the month in which completion of the school program occurs; however, eligibility cannot be extended past that month.
-The program is considered completed on the last day of final exams or, if exams are not required, the last day of scheduled classes, or the date the graduation ceremony is scheduled to occur, whichever is most advantageous in providing Title IV-E assistance to the child.
+The program is considered completed on the last day of final exams or, if exams are not required, the last day of scheduled classes, or the date the graduation ceremony is scheduled to occur, whichever is most advantageous in providing title IV-E assistance to the child.

 Under no circumstances shall eligibility continue beyond the child's 19th birthday.
-If, at any time during the child's 18th year, it is determined that the child will not complete the program of study by the month of his 19th birthday, the child's Title IV-E eligibility ceases effective the date that notification is received.
+If, at any time during the child's 18th year, it is determined that the child will not complete the program of study by the month of his 19th birthday, the child's title IV-E eligibility ceases effective the last day of the month when it is determined that the otherwise eligible youth, age 18 and older, will not complete the educational program before reaching age 19.
 The Benefit Programs Specialist shall document when this case is no longer eligible for payment.

-Example 1: Title IV-E child that turns 18 in Dec 2013 has completed GED and received scores but will not receive certificate until graduation in May of 2014.
+Example: Title IV-E child that turns 18 in Dec 2015 has completed GED and received scores but will not receive certificate until graduation in May of 2016.
 Child enrolled in a program (Great Expectations) that helps ease foster care children into college courses.
 Child will start taking classes in January.
-Will child still be eligible for Title IV-E until child receives GED certificate in hand?
+Will child still be eligible for title IV-E until child receives GED certificate in hand?

-Answer: No, the child can no longer be Title IV-E eligible after 12/31/13 since the child has taken the GED test and has scores in hand.
+Answer: No, the child can no longer be title IV-E eligible after 12/31/15 since the child has taken the GED test and has scores in hand.
 Program is considered completed on the last day of scheduled classes and child has scores in hand confirming they have finished the class.